josuamarcelc/AgilePy/README.md

 # AgilePy 🐍

-**AgilePy** is a minimal, modular Python micro-framework focused on clean frontend rendering using Flask — inspired by the simplicity of Lumen (PHP), but built the Pythonic way.
+**AgilePy** is a lightweight, modular Python micro-framework designed for building frontend-focused web apps with clean code and fast development.
+Inspired by the simplicity of Lumen (PHP), AgilePy lets you focus on views and routing, not boilerplate.

 🌐 Website: [https://agilepy.com](https://agilepy.com)

 ---

-## ⚡ Features

-* 🚀 Fast and lightweight
-* 🧹 Module-based views (no controllers)
+## ✨ Why AgilePy?

+* ✅ **Minimal**: No bloated tools or dependencies.
+* 💡 **Modular**: Organize your views the way you like, using Python modules.
-* 🎨 Jinja2 templating
+* 🎨 **Beautiful Templating**: Powered by Jinja2 (included in Flask).
-* 📁 Static asset support
+* 🔧 **Zero config**: Just clone and run.
-* ☁️ Easy to deploy with Gunicorn + Nginx
+* 🚀 **Deploy-ready**: Works with Gunicorn + Nginx out of the box.
-* 🔍 Simple folder structure

 ---

-## 📁 Project Structure
+## 📁 Clean Project Structure

 ```
 agilepy/
-├── views/
+├── views/              # Python view modules
-│   └── home.py
+│   └── home.py        # Example view module
-├── templates/
+├── templates/          # HTML files with Jinja2 templating
 │   └── home.html
-├── static/
+├── static/             # CSS, JS, assets
 │   └── style.css
-├── routes.py
+├── routes.py           # Route definitions
-├── app.py
+├── app.py              # Main entry point
-├── wsgi.py
+├── wsgi.py             # Deployment entry for Gunicorn
-├── requirements.txt
+├── requirements.txt    # Required packages
 └── README.md
 ```